filecoin-project/filecoin-docs/docs/get-started/lotus/installation.md

    git checkout <vX.X.X> # tag for a release
    ```

-   Currently, the latest code on the _master_ branch corresponds to mainnet.
+   Currently, the latest code on the _master_ branch corresponds to the mainnet.

 1. If you are in China, see "[Lotus: tips when running in China](tips-running-in-china.md)".